Bixby Public Schools

 As of 2017, the district's total High School enrollment (grades 9-12) is the 21st largest in the state of Oklahoma.

 The district includes almost all of Bixby, all of Leonard, and portions of Broken Arrow, Jenks, and Tulsa.

+History

+Rob Miller is scheduled to be superintendent until June 30, 2025, and he is taking retirement so he can campaign to become the superintendent of the Oklahoma Department of Education.
+Lydia Wilson is scheduled to become superintendent effective July 1, 2025.